 By Jennifer Dixon MBA ERYT 500

-A little over a year ago, the Jade yoga mat company contacted me and asked if I wanted a super discounted Jade Harmony Yoga mat to test out (in the hopes that I would carry them in studio).
+A little over a year ago, the Jade yoga mat company contacted me and asked if I wanted a super discounted Jade Harmony Yoga mat (this is an affiliate link) to test out (in the hopes that I would carry them in studio).
 I had practiced on Jade mats a few times in the past, borrowing from friends to see what they were like, and–at least up north where my yoga practice began, there were a TON of them in studios.
 I went ahead and took them up on the discount because my Manduka mat was getting “older” and I expected I’d need a new one any day, so i put in my credit card info and a couple weeks later, I got my Jade Harmony Mat in the mail. (p.s.
 I still haven’t given up the trusty Manduka, even though it is finally starting to chip off some, this truly is a sad thing…)

 I immediately rolled out the mat and–honestly, I liked it!
 The natural rubber surface didn’t let me slide around, but it did give enough so I could roll over on my feet without leaving the soles of the feet behind (which is something I suffer from regularly).
 The mat was just supportive enough that I didn’t feel like I was falling all over the place because of the cushion, but still good enough my joints didn’t hurt.